ASD-Blueprint/desktop.gov.au/blueprint/abac/admin-disable-inactive-users.md

 menu: abac
 ---

-The following guide provides instructions to automate disabling and suspending inactive accounts for cloud implementation types.
+The following guide provides instructions to automate disabling and suspending inactive accounts for cloud-native implementation types.

 The following is guidance from the Australian Cyber Security Centre (ACSC) for inactive accounts:

-- **ISM** - Access to systems, applications and data repositories is removed or suspended after one month of inactivity.
+* Access to systems, applications and data repositories is removed or suspended after one month of inactivity (**ISM** security control 1404).
-- **Essential Eight** - Privileged access to systems and applications is automatically disabled after 45 days of inactivity.
+* Privileged access to systems and applications is automatically disabled after 45 days of inactivity (**Essential Eight**).

 Azure Active Directory (Azure AD) does not include the ability to disable inactive accounts automatically, however, automation can be implemented to provide this administrative function.

-With hybrid implementation types, access is managed through Active Directory Domain Services (AD DS) management tools and Active Directory sync mirrors these changes to Azure AD.
-This also may include third-party identity management toolsets for automation.
+With hybrid implementation types, access is managed through Active Directory Domain Services (AD DS) management tools and Active Directory mirrors changes to Azure AD.
+This may also include third-party tooling for automation.

 This guide includes a sample script that uses the Microsoft Graph API and Azure AD PowerShell modules.
 The Microsoft Graph API is used to query the sign-in activity within the tenant as it is the only method to reliably ascertain the last interactive sign-in from Azure AD sign-in logs.

-The script can be ran either manually by an administrator or automatically via a schedule.
-If the Agency has an Azure Subscription, it can be scheduled from within an Azure Automation account.
+The script can be executed manually by an administrator or automatically on a schedule.
+If the agency has an Azure subscription, it can be scheduled from within an Azure Automation account.

-For simplicity, the script will disable all accounts after 30 days of inactivity across the board, excluding break glass accounts or those that are yet to sign in.
+For simplicity, the script disables all accounts after 30 days of inactivity, excluding break glass accounts or those that are yet to sign in.

-Agencies can use the script logic as a template to enhance it based on their requirements.
+Agencies can tweak the script to better reflect their needs.

-Agencies should test the script thoroughly, and should adapt for their own needs and security requirements.
-The script is provided as a sample and without warranty, limited error checking and handling is provided.
+The script is provided as a sample and without warranty, limited error checking or handling provided.

 ## Microsoft Graph API

-In order to use the Graph API to query sign-in information, the Agency must create an Azure AD App registration which will be used by the script to authenticate to the Graph.
+In order to use the Graph API to query sign-in information, the agency must create an Azure AD App registration which will be used by the script to authenticate to the Graph API.

 One of the following role based access control groups are required to create the app registration: